Olympus E-M10 II vs E-PL7

 - More heavily discounted: Has been on the market for longer (launched in August 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II comes out slightly ahead of the E-PL7 (5 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II emerges as the winner of the contest (6 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M10 II and the Olympus E-PL7 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.